Summary

 Why it's a problem: Momentum steals the tension.
 You get to call it a workout, but your hamstrings and glutes barely work.

 The fix: Slow everything down.
-2 seconds up, 1-2 second squeeze at the top, 2-3 seconds down.
-If you can do 20 reps this way without burning, you are still going too fast.
+2 seconds up, 1 to 2 second squeeze at the top, 2 to 3 seconds down.
+If you can do 20 reps this way without burning, you're still going too fast.

 Get this exercise in a personalized workout